Author: Liz Andersen

 Black grapes are used to make red and rosé wines, but you can also make white wine from a black grape, for instance (again) Champagne, which is typically made with Chardonnay and Pinot Noir (....are you learning loads?
 Do you want to learn more?
 Join our fun and educative Wine Tours!)

 We don't grow loads of black grape varieties in England, because the climate here doesn't allow for the majority of them to successfully ripen.
 So forget about making bold reds like Zinfandel here, we need a much hotter and dried summer than the British one!

-Another black grape that we grow in England (and at Stanlake Park) is Meunier, previously known as Pinot Meunier, another important component of the famous fizz in the Champagne region of France, but also part of our red wines.
+Another black grape that we grow in England (and at Stanlake Park) is Meunier, previously known as Pinot Meunier, another important component of the famous fizz in the Champagne region of France, and in our Stanlake Brut.

-And then we have a fantastic grape that it's called Dornfelder.
-Originally from Germany, this grape is great because it's able to fully ripen every year in England, no matter the weather conditions, making delicious and fruity reds and rosé.
-A very good example of a Dornfelder-made wine is our popular The Reserve, which is our very best-seller red.
+And then we have a fantastic grape called Dornfelder.
+Originally from Germany, this grape is great because it's able to fully ripen every year in England, no matter the weather conditions, helping us make delicious and fruity reds and rosé.
+A very good example of a Dornfelder-made wine is our popular The Reserve, this is our besting-seller red.

 Cabernet Sauvignon, Malbec: can they grow in England?

-Anyone who has ever had the misfortune to drink a glass of dry wine where the tannins are so grippy and harsh, making your tongue feel as though it had been grated and your top lip stick to your teeth, will know where I am coming from.
+Anyone who has ever had the misfortune of drinking a glass of dry wine where the tannins are so grippy and harsh, making your tongue feel as though it had been grated and your top lip stick to your teeth, will know where I am coming from.

 So choosing the right varieties allows vineyards in the UK to produce different types of wines, sparkling, still whites and still reds.
 We do have a long growing season to counteract some of the lack of warmth and this allows grapes to ripen slowly all the way through to harvest in September-October.